pvorb/learn-you-a-haskell/en/10-functionally-solving-problems.md

 This is pretty much perfect!
 It's as simple as it goes and I have a feeling it'll work perfectly for implementing our solution.
-Section is a simple algebraic data type that holds three integers for the lenghts of its three road parts.
+Section is a simple algebraic data type that holds three integers for the lengths of its three road parts.
 We introduce a type synonym as well, saying that RoadSystem is a list of sections.